 PART ONE: Painting the Window

-I wanted to paint the back of the window, this took me a while to work out where I was placing my templates (I’m not very good at working back to front).
+I wanted to paint the back of the window.
+It took me a while to work out where I placed my templates (I’m not very good at working back to front).

 PART TWO: Making the tin can herb planters

 Step 1: First, spray paint the tin can planters a creamy off-white.
 One coat will do.

 Step 2: Next, drill four small holes in the base of the cans.
 These holes are to allow for water drainage.

 Step 3: Carefully cut out six insects from your wrapping paper.
 You can allow for a small border around the legs.
 The background of the wrapping paper should blend in with the tins.

 There are hundreds of free vintage natural history images here that can be used to decorate your tin cans.